-For example, the government claims that three quarters (75 per cent) of schools contain the deadly substance.
+For example, the government claims that three quarters (75%) of schools contain the deadly substance.
 The National Union of Teachers (NUT), meanwhile, argues the portion is much higher.
-It says that a truer figure would be 86 per cent – with 44 per cent of schools not actually knowing whether or not they fall into the category.
+It says that a truer figure would be 86% – with 44% of schools not actually knowing whether or not they fall into the category.

 It’s not only children at risk of asbestos in schools – the NUT claimed that 224 teachers died of mesothelioma between 2003 and 2012.
 It also warns that many school buildings containing asbestos are in a relatively poor state of repair, meaning fibres are more likely to be released into the air.